-- ◆ File 2017 Form PTE Online using Taxpayer Access Point (TAP).
-On the Department's web site at www.tax.newmexico.gov, click on Online Services and then File a Return.
+- File 2018 Form PTE Online using Taxpayer Access Point (TAP) on the Department's web site at https://tap.state.nm.us.
 First-time filers will need to create a login name and password.
 See How-to Videos on the TAP homepage to watch the Signing Up for TAP video.
 All TAP users must add access to their FID account.
-Watch the Adding Access to Accounts video. - Pay via credit card using Visa, MasterCard, Discover or American Express cards.
-A 2.40% convenience fee calculated on the amount of the transaction covers costs that the companies bill the state when you use your card. - Pay via electronic check at no charge.
+Watch the Adding Access to Accounts video. - Pay via credit card.
+A convenience fee is calculated on the amount of the transaction and covers costs that the companies bill the state when you use your card. - Pay via electronic check at no charge.
 An electronic check authorizes TRD to debit your checking account in the amount and on the date you specify.